maxine-janka/holbertonschool-hbnb/README.md

 ### PROJECT DESCRIPTION  &ensp; ✏️
 ***
-This repository contains an application that replicates a simplified version of an Airbnb-like web application.
+This repository contains an application that replicates a simplified version of an Airbnb-like web application - HolbertonBedandBreakfast (HBnB).
 This project was built for educational purposes for Holberton School Australia.
 The aim of this project was to gain an understanding of the stages of full-stack web development - from design and architecture through to implementation.

 The application allows users to perform the following operations: